langchain-ai/langgraphjs/docs/docs/concepts/index.md

 Using a shared state within a graph comes with some design tradeoffs.
 For instance, you may think it feels like using dreaded global variables (though this can be addressed by namespacing arguments).
 However, sharing a typed state provides a number of benefits relevant to building AI workflows, including:

 1. The data flow is fully inspectable before and after each "superstep".
-2. The state is mutable, making it easy to let users or other software write to the same state between supersteps to control an agent's direction (using [update_state](https://langchain-ai.github.io/langgraph/reference/graphs/#langgraph.graph.graph.CompiledGraph.update_state))
+2. The state is mutable, making it easy to let users or other software write to the same state between supersteps to control an agent's direction (using updateState (Implementation in JS coming soon))
 3. It is well-defined when checkpointing, making it easy to save and resume or even fully version control the execution of your entire workflows in whatever storage backend you wish.

 We will talk about checkpointing more in the next section.